About the Space Debris Office

 - Space debris database issues

-The Space Debris Office coordinates ESA's research activities in all major debris disciplines, including measurements, modelling, protection, and mitigation, and coordinates such activities with national research efforts with space agencies in Italy (ASI), the United Kingdom (UKSA), France (CNES) and Germany (DLR).
+The office also coordinates ESA's research activities in all major debris disciplines, including measurements, modelling, protection, and mitigation, and coordinates such activities with national research efforts with space agencies in Italy (ASI), the United Kingdom (UKSA), France (CNES) and Germany (DLR).
 Together with ESA, these national agencies form the European Network of Competences on Space Debris (SD NoC).

 Contributing to ESA's Space Situational Awareness (SSA) programme

-ESA's Space Debris Office has also been a forerunner in the definition of a European Space Surveillance System, which is now being developed under ESA’s Space Situational Awareness (SSA) programme.
+ESA's Space Debris Office has also been a forerunner in the definition of European space surveillance activities, which ESA is now exploring under its Space Situational Awareness (SSA) programme.